 - Good research and progress based on solid intuition

 - Practice leads the way

 - Theory lags dramatically

 - no guarantees

 - little understanding of limitations

 - limited interpretability

-- More interestingly, classic theory suggests currently successful DL practices, wouldn't be likely to succeed.

 Why does deep learning work?

 We do not fully understand

 Research opportunity

 This class

 - Seminar-style: we go over recent papers - We go over recent theoretically-driven or theoreticallysupported advances in deep learning - We cover different topics, but try to tie them under common themes - With every opportunity we study some underlying theoretical tools. - Students read and present papers, and work on a semester research project